-We increased allocations to REITs & MLPs and maintained allocations to commodities.
-We also maintained our allocation to TIPS, as we continue to find real yields attractive in this environment and at this stage in the rate cycle.
+We maintained allocations to REITs & MLPs and decreased allocations to commodities and TIPS.
+However, we continue to find real yields attractive in this environment and at this stage in the rate cycle.

 EM Stocks, EM Bonds, Liquid Alternatives, and Credit